spoorthigururaj/yoga/sequenceInstance/powerFlow60minute_6_24_2020.md

 - [x] Set the intention of the class; Spacial awareness, Physical awareness,Breath awareness

 ```
+Hellow welcome to the my YTT graduation class, I am so happy to have my support system taken the time you have to be here with me.
+This flow is for all levels of yogies,
 Setup: laying On the back -- Feet hip width apart -- Bend knees - Place hands on the belly-
 [3x]In;tiltpelvisOut; arching lowerback--ex;tiltpelvisin; lengtheninglowerback
 [3x]In;Lengthen-ex;wind shield wiper legs left/right